db-auto/db-auto/README.md

 * History of the commands run and their result.
 * Unions

+# Schemas
+* foreign keys and schemas... if we do `s0:table1.s1:table2` without an xx we needs to sort out schemas properly
+   *

 ## To make it easier to use:
 * Add wheres to the joins directly so that they can be part of the query
 * What is our dbpath for linking to a different schema?
 Can't use '.'
 Needs to be script friendly. #?